 AWS provides many pricing options.
 This helps teams who monitor their usage closely and adjust resources as needed.

 AWS and Azure both give you the tools to run everything from small apps to large global systems.
-However, the day-to-day work feels different on each platform because they expect different things from your team.
+Getting there, though, depends heavily on what your team walks in knowing.

 AWS becomes harder when you need to make many choices.
 Most services come in several versions, and each version has multiple configuration options.
 For example, picking a compute instance often means going through dozens of families and sizes.